gitendo/isx2gb/README.md

 # isx2gb v1.00

 Command line utility to convert Intelligent Systems eXecutable files into Game Boy ROM format.
-This is my personal replacement to abISX v1.02 by Anaerob.
+This is my personal replacement for abISX v1.02 by Anaerob.
 It has following features:

 - code / data overflow in bank 0 is allowed, excess bytes are moved to bank 1 without any fuss.
 - ROM checksums are fixed automagically providing that there's a valid logo in header section.